 For example, the “Windy City” reports a rate of 0.94 dooring accidents per day.
 Out of all recorded bike crashes in 2011, dooring incidents made up 19.7 percent, and more than 80 percent of cyclists who were involved in dooring accidents incurred injuries.

 Realistically, the rate of injury could be even higher since numerous accidents go unreported.
-The majority of dooring accidents take place on the North Side, but you can locate your neighborhood on this map to review its incidence rate for this type of accident.
+The majority of dooring accidents take place on the North Side.

 Fortunately, the Municipal Code of Chicago provides legal protection for cyclists.